|

 And this e-bike tour will take you to the main sights on my Geneva itinerary.

-Geneva’s old town is about a twenty-minute walk from the main train station.
-Alternatively, you could catch the bus or tram, which takes around 10 minutes.
+I’d start your day out in Geneva in the old town.
+This is about a twenty-minute walk from the main train station.
+Alternatively, you can catch the bus or tram, which takes around 10 minutes.

 Below are some the highlights of the old town.